mmlevinson/hyperComponents/src/content/docs/about/hyperscript.md

 ## Hyperscript Options

-Hyperscript is a new front-end scripting language with syntax patterned after xTalk and the popular HyperTalk control language of HyperCard.active
+Hyperscript is a new front-end scripting language with syntax patterned after xTalk and the popular HyperTalk control language of HyperCard.

-The syntax is English prose-link with emphasis on self-documenting code by using familiar phraseology.active
+The syntax is English prose-like with emphasis on self-documenting code by using familiar phraseology.

 HS emphasizes Locality of Behavior (LoB) to keep functionality at the site of intent.
-LoB also emphasizes understanding the action of code simply by inspection, reducing the cryptic nature of programming logic, improving understanding and code maintenance.active
+LoB also emphasizes understanding the action of code simply by inspection, reducing the cryptic nature of programming logic, improving understanding and code maintenance.

-However, there are some unique features as well as possiblities.
-The official docs are the best place to learn in depth, but a review of some of the important topics will help the facilitate understanding of the example Components in this library.
+Hyperscript presents some unique features as well as possiblities which are worthy of a brief summary.
+The official docs are the best place to explort HS in depth, but a review of some of the important topics here will help the facilitate understanding of the example Components in this library.

 ### Embedding Hyperscript